cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

     pass
 {{< /gsHighlight >}}

-### Now lets break down the arguments:
+#### Workflow Test Arguments

-- blueprint_path - A path to the blueprint to run, this blueprint file would be copied to a temporary test directory. **This is the only mandatory input.**
+- `blueprint_path` - A path to the blueprint to run, this blueprint file is copied to a temporary test directory. **This is the only mandatory input.**
-- copy_plugin_yaml - Sometimes you'd want to test a plugin you wrote.
-If you specify this argument as True, The decorator will try to traverse up the directory tree from the test file and find plugin.yaml.
-If the file was indeed found it will be copied to the root of the temporary test directory (together with the blueprint file).
-Thus importing the plugin.yaml of the current file should be done as if both the blueprint and the plugin.yaml are in the same folder.
+- `copy_plugin_yaml` - For use in testing a plugin you created.
+If you specify this argument as True, The decorator tries to traverse up the directory tree from the test file to find plugin.yaml.
+If the file is found, it is copied to the root of the temporary test directory (together with the blueprint file).
+Therefore, importing the plugin.yaml of the current file should be implemented as if both the blueprint and the plugin.yaml are in the same folder.
-- resources_to_copy - This argument enables you to pass a list of:
+- `resources_to_copy` - This argument enables you to pass a list of:
     - File paths that would be copied to the root temporary test dir.
-    - A tuple of the format of (source_path, destination_path), where the destination_path is relative to the root of the temporary test dir (the entire dir structure would be taken care of by the decorator).
+    - A tuple of the format of (`source_path`, `destination_path`), where the `destination_path` is relative to the root of the temporary test directory (the entire directory structure would be managed by the decorator).
-- temp_dir_prefix - If you have any special request for the temporary test dir prefix, you should supply it here.
+- `temp_dir_prefix` - If you have a special request for the temporary test directory prefix, supply it here.
-- init_args - If you have any specific args to be pass to the local.init() method, pass them through here.
+- `init_args` - If you have any specific arguments to be pass to the `local.init()` method, pass them through here.
-- inputs - A syntactic sugar for the init_args['inputs'] field.
+- `inputs` - A syntactic sugar for the `init_args`['inputs'] field.
-- input_func_args - if you pass a function name into the inputs, you can use this arg to specify the args to the function.
+- `input_func_args` - To pass a function name to the inputs, use this argument to specify the arguments to the function.
-- input_func_kwargs - if you pass a function name into the inputs, you can use this arg to specify the kwargs to the function.
+- `input_func_kwargs` - To pass a function name to the inputs, use this argument to specify the kwargs to the function.

-The decorator sets up the environment for the test, and injects this environment as the first argument to the function.
+The decorator sets up the environment for the test, and injects the environment as the first argument to the function.
-Suppose it's called `cfy_local`.
+For example, if it is called `cfy_local`.
 You could run executions via `cfy_local.execute('install')`, or access storage via `cfy_local.storage`.

-#### Passing inputs:
+#### Passing Inputs
-Passing inputs isn't confined to static ones:
+Passing inputs is not confined to static inputs:

-- You might want to pass a function name to the inputs arg, this function would be called, and the returned value would be set as the inputs for the init.
-This is practical when trying to use the same function over several decorator uses, while changing the inputs it receives.
-Note: it is up to you to handle the injected args and kwargs. e.g.:
+- You might want to pass a function name to the inputs argument, the function would be called and the returned value would be set as the inputs for the init.
+This is practical when using the same function for several decorator uses, while changing the inputs it receives.
+Note: iY need to handle the injected arguments and kwargs.
+For example:
         {{< gsHighlight  python >}}
         from cloudify.test_utils import workflow_test